 Car Wash or Car Detailer?
 Which is Better to hire?

-To conclude today’s blog, we’ll offer you some additional advice on whether it’s better to hire a detailer or use a regular car wash.
+To conclude today’s blog, I’ll offer you some additional advice on whether it’s better to hire a detailer or use a regular car wash.
 Both have their obvious pros and cons.
-The car wash is a lot cheaper than detailing, but the level of cleaning done by detailers is clearly a lot higher.
-In the end, therefore, what you need to do is reflect on your needs.
-Below we’ll give you some examples to show you what we mean:
+A car wash is much cheaper than detailing, but the level of cleaning done by detailers is clearly a lot higher.
+In the end, what you need to do is reflect on your needs.
+Below, I’ll give you some examples to show you what I mean:

-1. You just need the car cleaning so it doesn’t look so filthy
+1. You just need the car cleaned so it doesn’t look so filthy

 If this sounds like what you want, then you’re fine going to a regular car wash, perhaps once a week or once every other week, depending on where you live and drive and how dirty your car gets on a regular basis.
 If you have kids, however, consider getting them to wash the car over a weekend.
 It’s a good way to teach responsibility, and gives them something useful to do.

 2. Your car hasn’t been cleaned in a very long time and you might want to sell it soon

 This is the time when a detailing would be in order.
 When there has been a long-term lack of cleaning, dirt gets built up in places where a regular car wash just won’t get to it effectively.
 The keen eye and expert mind of a detailer will ensure that every angle, every corner, every dark recess of the car gets a proper clean.
 In addition, the restorative effect of a car detailing will help add a “wow factor” when it comes to selling the car.
-The aesthetic of the car has a huge impact on whether or not a buyer would be willing to pay your asking price for the car.
+The aesthetic of the car has a huge impact on whether or not a buyer will be willing to pay your asking price for the car.

 Think about what kind of car cleaning suits your situation best, and always remember to tip good work.
-It doesn’t have to be much, but at least a token to show your appreciation would go down very well.
+It doesn’t have to be much, but a token to show your appreciation will go down very well.